nmmarquez/spatial_epi/project/final_project.md

 The data generation process was applied to an area of the United States which covers the states of Texas and Louisiana.
 Each unit within the area was a county.
 The region was chosen due to the authors familiarity with the area and the spatial continuity.
-Each unique paramterization of the model, described above, generated 500 unique simulations resulting in a total of 6000 analysis (500 random effect simulations; 3 values of delta, covariates present or not).
+Each unique parameterization of the model, described above, generated 500 unique simulations resulting in a total of 6000 analysis (500 random effect simulations; 3 values of delta, covariates present or not).